luke071/rocky-linux/README.md

 ```

 ## Introductory scenario
-1. Check if Apache is running and set static IP addresses on the interface.
+1. Check the existing existence of the host.
+Change the host to web-server .
+Then check if Apache is running and set static IP addresses on the interface.
 2. Create the main directory /www and subpages in this directory /wimbledon and /french-open
 3. Create index.html files in the main directory and subpages.
 4. Set permissions.